 How things work at Abingdon

-The CCF here is completely voluntary.
-Since each member of the CCF receives much training and equipment, we require boys to stay with us for at least one year and preferably until they complete their proficiency training after two years.
+The CCF at Abingdon is completely voluntary.
+Since each member of the CCF receives much training and equipment, we require pupils to stay with us for at least one year and preferably until they complete their proficiency training after two years.
 Although joining the CCF is voluntary, as a member you will be expected to attend every parade.
 The programme of activities is progressive and this is not viable unless attendance is consistent.

 As with every successful organisation, there are rules and regulations, which have to be observed.
 In the CCF you will rely heavily on your common sense and you can expect there to be repercussions if you fail to meet the expected standards.
-The CCF is a military organisation; serving Regular Officers and NCOs visit us and we visit Regular units and training areas.
-Cadets are expected to keep their hair short and tidy, off the collar and above the ears.
+The CCF is a uniformed organisation; serving Regular Officers and NCOs visit us and we visit Regular units and training areas.
+Cadets are expected to keep their hair short and tidy, off the collar and above the ears, and be clean shaven.
 Normal school sanctions along with “dress parades’ will be applied as deemed necessary.

 The CCF at Abingdon meets regularly every Tuesday during term time from 3.45pm. until 5.15pm.
-Along with this, Third Year cadets will also train on a Tuesday lunchtime.
+Along with this, Third Year cadets will also train on a Tuesday Period 6.
 These times are carefully chosen so that games sessions do not clash with them.
-If any boy has another activity, which happens at the same time as CCF, then the difficulty can usually be overcome by negotiation.
-There is no need for any boy to feel that membership of the CCF will prevent him from doing any other school activity.
-Nevertheless, you should feel a commitment towards your CCF activities, and will be well rewarded for consistent effort and attendance.
+There is no need for any cadet to feel that membership of the CCF will prevent him from doing any other school activity, nevertheless, you should feel a commitment towards your CCF activities, and will be well rewarded for consistent effort and attendance.

 When you join the CCF you are classed as a recruit.
 Recruit Training is compulsory for 1 year.
-Your first termly subscription of £75.00 will provide you with boots, t-shirts and various other items that are not supplied by the MOD.
+Your first termly subscription of £85.00 will provide you with boots, t-shirts, a fully loaded starter pack, along with various other items that are not supplied by the MOD.
 All other uniform is issued for the duration of your membership in the CCF and can be replaced if worn out or outgrown at no charge.
 If losses occur or if items are not returned when leaving CCF parents may be charged for them.

 Initially, recruits joining the CCF are paraded and trained separately from the Army and RAF Sections.
-You will follow a common core syllabus regardless of which section you eventually wish to join, studying Skill at Arms and Shooting (weapon training and range firing with the 0.22 single shot rifle and the Cadet A2 GP rifle), Drill, Map and Compass, Military Knowledge and Fieldcraft.
+You will follow a common core syllabus regardless of which section you eventually wish to join, studying Skill at Arms and Shooting (weapon training and range firing the Cadet A2 GP rifle), Drill, Map and Compass, Military Knowledge and Fieldcraft.